EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 ---

-3. Explain the concept of Cascading Style Sheets and its role in web development.
-Compare and contrast inline, internal, and external CSS, highlighting their use cases and advantages.

-4. Explain in detail Layers of Full Stack Development.
+3. Explain in detail Layers of Full Stack Development.
+4.
+    Ans)

-5. Define WEB, URL, HTTPS, Name Resolution.
+4. Define WEB, URL, HTTPS, Name Resolution.

-6. Explain 5 types of selectors with examples.
+5. Explain 5 types of selectors with examples.

-7. Write the syntax of below mentioned HTML elements and explain with an example:
+6. Write the syntax of below mentioned HTML elements and explain with an example:
    (i) `<div>`
    (ii) `<span>`

-8. Write 5 types of selectors with examples.
+7. Write 5 types of selectors with examples.

-9. Illustrate CSS box model.
+8. Illustrate CSS box model.
 Be sure to label and explain each component of the model with an example.

-10. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.
+9. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.

-11. Differentiate between static and dynamic websites.
+10. Differentiate between static and dynamic websites.
 Provide examples of use cases for each type and explain the technologies commonly used to build them.

-12. Explain the importance of version control in software development.
+11. Explain the importance of version control in software development.
 Describe any two basic Git commands and how GitHub enhances collaboration among developers.

-13. Write the basic structure of an HTML document.
+12. Write the basic structure of an HTML document.
 Explain the purpose of the `<head>` tag, `<body>` tag and other tags, and provide examples of common HTML elements.

-14. Discuss the importance of CSS style properties in web design.
+13. Discuss the importance of CSS style properties in web design.
 Provide examples of commonly used properties for text styling, box model, and layout, and explain their effects.

-15. Create an HTML document for a blog post.
+14. Create an HTML document for a blog post.
 The document should include:
     - A proper HTML structure with `<!DOCTYPE>`, `<html>`, `<head>`, and `<body>` tags.
     - A heading (`<h1>`) for the blog title.
     - A paragraph (`<p>`) for the blog content with at least 5 sentences.